A modified semi--implict Euler-Maruyama Scheme for finite element discretization of SPDEs with additive noise: Setting and Assumptions

 Throughout the paper we assume that $\Omega$ is bounded and has a smooth boundary or is a convex polygon.
 For convenience of presentation we take $A$ to be a self adjoint second order operator as this simplifies the convergence proof.
 More precisely

-where we assume that $D_{i,j} \in L^{\infty}(\Omega),\,$ and that there exists a positive constant $c_{1}>0$ such that
+where we assume that $D_{i,j}=D_{j,i} \in L^{\infty}(\Omega)$ and that there exists a positive constant $c_{1}>0$ such that

-Under condition \eqref{ellip}, it is well known (see \cite{lions}) that the linear operator $A$ generates an analytic semigroup $S(t)\equiv e^{tA}$.
-We introduce two spaces $\HH$ and $V$ where $\HH\subset V,$ that depend on the choice of the boundary conditions for the domain of the operator $A$ and for the variational form associated to the operator $A$.
+The derivatives in \eqref{A} are understood in the sense of distributions (weak sense).
+We introduce two spaces $\HH$ and $V$ where $\HH\subset V$.
+These spaces depend on the choice of the boundary conditions and on the variational form associated to the operator $A$.
 For Dirichlet boundary conditions we let